 To catch a hummingbird

 Catching a hummingbird isn’t exactly easy.
 It takes a feeder, a carefully engineered bonnet trap, a remote control radio system and a dedicated group of volunteers who bring their passion and commitment every week to help study these birds.
-It also takes a special federal permit to do hummingbird banding since native birds are protected by the Migratory Bird Treaty Act.
-In other words, don’t do this yourself.
+It also takes a special federal permit to do hummingbird banding since native birds are protected by the Migratory Bird Treaty Act, so you can’t do this yourself.
 You need to be a trained person holding a permit to do this.

 SABO was founded by Naturalist/Directors and husband-wife team Tom Wood and Sheri Williamson.
 Sheri is well-known around the world as the expert ornithologist on hummingbirds and is the author of A Field Guide to Hummingbirds of North America in the Peterson Field Guide Series.
 Sheri ‘s unassuming, warm personality puts you instantly at ease and you have to be reminded that she’s highly sought out by bird experts and ornithologists for her deep understanding of hummingbirds with her pop-up banding lab in the middle of the southeastern Arizona desert.
 She and Tom live in nearby Bisbee, a little town that feels a little bit like a hippie haven, and seems to fit their laid-back personalities.

-One of the volunteers has caught a hummingbird in the bonnet and as he reaches in to get the bird I can’t help but think it’s almost like reaching your hand into a blender as the hummingbird hysterically tries to find it’s way out (because who knows where that sharp pointy beak is pointing).
+One of the volunteers has caught a hummingbird in the bonnet and as he reaches in to get the bird I can’t help but think it’s almost like reaching your hand into a blender as the hummingbird with a very pointy beak hysterically tries to find it’s way out.
 It just takes about 15 seconds and then he’s got the bird in his hand.
 He puts it in a mesh container and asks for my help to carry it to the table where Sheri and her team are set up to weigh, measure and record.
 He doesn’t really need my help, but he’s involving me in the process.
 “This is a cool carrier thing,” I say as he slips the ring holding the enclosed mesh bucket on my finger for transporting.
 “Where do you get this?”

 Part naturalist, part scientist, part jeweler